 Participant Accounts.
 Based on the participant's account balance, the Plan allocates interest, dividends, and realized and unrealized gains and losses on investments of the funds directly to each participant's account.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-All balances of terminated participants' non-vested Employer contribution amounts that were forfeited prior to January 1, 2008 have been allocated to participant accounts in accordance with the Plan document.
-The Plan was amended effective January 1, 2008 to use forfeitures to reduce the Employer contribution to the Plan.
-For the year ended December 31, 2010, approximately \$23,000 of forfeitures was used to fund UTC's contributions.
+Forfeitures are used to reduce the Employer contribution to the Plan.
+For the year ended December 31, 2011, approximately \$21,000 of forfeitures was used to fund UTC's contributions.